Jax-Danger/Godot-Samsung-XR/README.md

-All that is left is making a scene so we can have objects such as a cube in our passthrough to verify it works.
+All that is left is making a playground scene so we can have objects such as a cube in our passthrough to verify it works.
 Sure, seeing the meshes in either hand confirms it, but we still need an area for our playground.

-* Make a new scene with a Node3D as its root.
-Add a CSGBox3D node as a child and set collision to on.
+* Make a new scene(scene > new scene) with a Node3D as its root.
+Save this as "playground" as this is where all of our game objects will be seen.
+* Add a CSGBox3D node as a child and set collision to on.
 This is our floor.
 Use F2 to rename if you want to.
 * Add your player scene(.tscn file) to this scene.
 You can drag and drop or right click on the player file and click "Instantiate".
 Both do the same thing.
+Make sure you have the top node/ root node selected or else the player will be a child of the floor.
-* We don't want to see the floor in passthrough, we want to see our world's floor in passthrough.
+We don't want to see the floor in passthrough, we want to see our world's floor in passthrough.
 To do this, we have to set the floor node to transparent.
-To do this, click on the CSGBox3D node, and in your inspector(rigth-hand side) look for Material.
+* click on the CSGBox3D node, and in your right side look for Material.
 Right click and choose "StandardMaterial3D" then click on the white sphere that appears.
 * Scroll to Transparency and choose the Transparency option that says "Alpha".
 * Scroll down to the Albedo option, and change the Color option(opens an RGB color wheel) to a transparent color by dragging the Alpha value(A) to the left.
 You should see the CSGBox3D turn blue, but that only happens, because we have it selected.
 If you click outside of the floor, you shouldn't see the CSGBox3D.
+The last step for this scene is to make sure Godot knows what to spawn us in in order for everything to actually work.
+* Go to Project settings > Run and choose your scene via the paper icon, then find and double click on your Playground.tscn file.

 # Install your game to headset.
 Now we're going to install the game to the headset and see if we see our cube hands.

 * Click project > Export > Click Android(Runnable) > Export Project.
 A window will appear to give your game apk file(the file we install to the headset) a name, and a directory to save it to.
 Just save it to your project.
+## note: project name is the name of your app NOT the app file name.
 * A big window will appear.
 Just wait a little bit(shouldn't take more than a minute or so).
 * Now go to your terminal and change the directory(cd command) to your project directory.
 Something like `cd my-xr-project/` replacing `my-xr-project` with your project name.